-In the banking and financial world there are many different banks and financial service organizations that exist.
+In the banking and financial world, there are many different banks and financial service organizations that exist.
 One of the biggest and largest financial service organization that does exist is the Hong Kong and Shanghai Banking Corporation HSBC bank.
-This is a bank that cumulatively serves more than 45 million customers as they operate through four global businesses which mainly include commercial banking, global banking, wealth management and global private banking.
+This is a bank that cumulatively serves more than 45 million customers as they operate through four global businesses which mainly include commercial banking, global banking, wealth management, and global private banking.
 This is a bank that had entered India as early as 1959, despite being one of the oldest and well-established foreign banks in India it has been lagging behind in terms of serving the private sector banks and other foreign banks in India.
 The business network and growth have competitors in this industry and therefore there is a need for aggressiveness from the bank to compete with the rivals of the market.
-This is a bank that operates in the Asia pacific region and in other countries around the world.
-Our experienced experts are offering you marketing assignment help services in USA.
+This is a bank that operates in the Asia Pacific region and in other countries around the world.
+Our experienced experts are offering you marketing assignment help services in the USA.

-For better sales representation and proper analysis, there is a need for a strategic planning tool that can be used for a situational analysis and this includes using the SWOT analysis which stands for Strengths (S), Weakness (W), Opportunities (O) & Threats (T).
+For better sales representation and proper analysis, there is a need for a strategic planning tool that can be used for situational analysis and this includes using the SWOT analysis which stands for Strengths (S), Weakness (W), Opportunities (O) & Threats (T).
 This assessment will help in understanding the current business environment and issues that HSBC is facing.

 The strength of HSBC bank has been established in terms of capitals that can account for its withstanding capacity of the volatility together with the credit crises which has been developed because of the competition that is present in the financing world.
 There next strength that is noted is the stable capitalism that is mainly limited that will not have to be dependent on the assistance on the provided by the government in the time of crises.
 There is another strength that this bank has which mainly includes the establishment of the market area in a strong position.
 The bank also has reliable automation of activities that have been able to bring about proper consistency of quality to HSBC and that has enabled the company to scale up and scale down the demand conditions based on the market.
 The HSBC Bank has also been noted to have very good returns on capital expenditure and that has helped in better revenue streams.
 There is also a strong free cash flow that is present in this bank that will help the bank in expanding into new projects.
 There is also a successful track record of integrating complimentary firms that will be possible with the help of mergers and acquisition.
 This is successfully integrated number of technology companies that have been streamlines in the last few years.
 We are providing Volkswagen case study solution.